2019 AFC Asian Cup Group A: India vs Bahrain

 Jamal Rashid's penalty in stoppage time sealed the 1–0 win for Bahrain over India, taking them into the knockout stage for the first time since 2004.
-With the UAE and Thailand playing to a 1–1 draw, Bahrain finished third in Group A with four points, confirming them as one of the best four third-placed teams that will advance to the Round of 16.
+With the UAE and Thailand playing to a 1–1 draw, Bahrain finished third in Group A with four points, confirming them as one of the best four third-placed teams that will advance to the round of 16.

 India suffered early problems at the back when Anas Edathodika was forced off with an injury in the fourth minute and replaced with Salam Ranjan Singh.
 Bahrain then applied pressure on the Blue Tigers' defence as goalkeeper Gurpreet Singh Sandhu was called into action three minutes later to save Sayed Dhiya Saeed's left footed shot from outside the box.
 India were able to calm their nerves and responded in the 20th minute.
 Sunil Chhetri came close to scoring, but the striker failed to steer Gurpreet's long pass home.
-In the last minutes, Rashid and Saeed both failed to find the mark with long-range efforts, before the former scored a penalty that won Bahrain the match.
+In the last minutes, Rashid and Saeed both failed to find the mark with long-range efforts, before the former scored the match-deciding penalty.